WebAssembly/design/AstSemantics.md

 ### Out of bounds

-The ideal semantics is for out-of-bounds accesses to trap, but the performance implications and ability to polyfill to JS are not yet fully clear.
+The ideal semantics is for out-of-bounds accesses to trap, but the implications are not yet fully clear.

 There are several possible variations on this design being discussed and experimented with.
 More measurement is required to understand the associated tradeoffs.